stringparser/utils-debug/readme.md

 what up!
 ```

-but without any other function
+but without any other function, plain `console.log`

 ## install